 If you miscarry, when can you try to get pregnant again?

-Your provider may want you to have some medical tests to try to find out more about why you miscarried.
-If so, you may need to wait until after you’ve had these tests to try to get pregnant again.
+This is a decision for you to make with your partner and your provider.
+It’s probably OK to get pregnant again after you’ve had at least one normal period.
+If you’re having medical tests to try to find out more about why you miscarried, you may need to wait until after you’ve had these tests to try to get pregnant again.

 You may not be emotionally ready to try again so soon.
 Miscarriage can be hard to handle, and you may need time to grieve.
 It’s OK if you want to wait a while before trying to get pregnant again.

 - From hurt to healing (free booklet from the March of Dimes for grieving parents)